LesFerch/RightClickTools/doc/v2/README.md

 **Note**: The option **Context menu via registry (classic only)** is checked by default.
 This option uses registry keys to add Right-Click Tools to Explorer's classic context menu.
 This is a zero-overhead option, but you must use the classic context menu either by holding the **Shift** key when right-clicking or by making the classic menu the default (See *Setup** below).
 The option **Context menu handler (modern + classic)** installs a signed context menu handler that adds Right-Click Tools to both the modern and classic context menu.

 **Note**: The installer will automatically run in your Windows current lanaguage.
-If you wish to force the installer to run in a different language, you can specific that language on the command line using its two letter code.
+If you wish to force the installer to run in a different language, you can specify that language on the command line using its two letter code.
 For example:

 `RightClickTools-Setup /lang=en`